alexbtlv/BackEndOpportunity/README.md

 To use your own experience in suggesting the best options, when making design / implementation decisions.

 ## Requirements:
-Software engineering experience (4 years).
+Software engineering experience (5 years).
 Practical knowledge of Go (2 years experience).
+Strong system design skills.
+Strategic Thinking.
+Effective Hiring.
+Comprehensive knowledge of data structures and algorithms.
 Understanding of Microservices architecture concepts.
 Understanding of SOLID architectural principles.
 Experience with unit-testing.